maziac/dezogif/documentation/AsynchronousBreak.md

 # Pausing a running program from the PC

-**How to make a program breakable from DeZog's Pause button, what it costs, and when it will not work.**
+**What makes a program breakable from DeZog's Pause button, what it costs, and when it will not work.**

+**Most programs need no change at all** — the debugger installs what is needed when a debug session opens.
+Read "What to add to the program" below only if your program uses the Copper, or if you want to turn the feature off.

 ## What it gives you